 In effect, an innocent person, once wrongly accused, can seldom be made whole again.

-This website dedicates one page each for Sherry Chen and Professor Xiaoxing Xi who are heroically fighting back for justice and fairness.
-We continue to monitor the progress of their cases.
-They are the raison d'être for APA Justice.
+This website dedicates one webpage each for several individuals who are heroically speaking out and fighting back for justice and fairness.
+Sherry Chen and Professor Xiaoxing Xi are the raison d'être for APA Justice.

 Dr. Yanping Chen, a Chinese American scientist who was not indicted but under constant surveillance investigation since 2010, represent another innocent victim when confidential investigative information about her was leaked to the press.
-She filed suit against the government in December 2018.
-We are closely watching the development of her case.
-A separate webpage has also been created for her.
+She filed suit against the government in December 2018, which is now proceeding.

 There are other individual victims whose cases were also dismissed or found not guilty.
 Some agreed to much lesser infractions than the original charges to avoid financial ruins.
 Our nation loses their talents and contributions to the society when they are forced to leave the country.
 These cases are almost never reported by the government.